Kotlin/kotlindl/docs/importing_keras_model.md

-If you have a model has been trained in Python with [Keras](https://keras.io), and you need to embed it in a JVM application, KotlinDL can help you with that.
+KotlinDL is a great library that can help you embed models that have been trained in Python with [Keras](https://keras.io) into JVM applications.

-In this tutorial you'll learn how you should save your Keras model so that it's compatible with KotlinDL, what architectures are currently supported, and how to load and run inference with such model from your JVM project.
+In this tutorial, we’ll explain how to save your Keras model so that it's compatible with KotlinDL, specify which architectures are currently supported, and demonstrate how to load and run an inference with such a model from your JVM project.

 ### Supported architectures
 KotlinDL 0.2 supports a limited number of deep learning architectures.
-As the project evolved, we will be expanding the list of supported architectures.
+As the project evolves, we will expand the list of supported architectures.

 Currently, the following layers are supported:
 - Input()